 With the recent development of deep learning, research in AI has gained new vigor and prominence.
 Machine learning, however, suffers from three big issues, namely:

-1. Dependency issue: it requires (a lot of) training data and it is domain-dependent.
+1. Dependency: it requires (a lot of) training data and is domain-dependent;

-2. Consistency issue: different training and/or tweaking lead to different results.
+2. Consistency: different training or tweaking leads to different results;

-3. Transparency issue: the reasoning process is unintelligible (black-box algorithms).
+3. Transparency: the reasoning process is unintelligible (black-box algorithms).

 At SenticNet, we address such issues in the context of NLP through a multi-disciplinary approach, termed sentic computing, that aims to bridge the gap between statistical NLP and many other disciplines that are necessary for understanding human language, such as linguistics, commonsense reasoning, and affective computing.
 Sentic computing, whose term derives from the Latin sensus (as in commonsense) and sentire (root of words such as sentiment and sentience), enables the analysis of text not only at document, page or paragraph level, but also at sentence, clause, and concept level.

 1. Shift from mono- to multi-disciplinarity – evidenced by the concomitant use of AI and Semantic Web techniques, for knowledge representation and reasoning; mathematics, for carrying out tasks such as graph mining and multi-dimensionality reduction; linguistics, for discourse analysis and pragmatics; psychology, for cognitive and affective modeling; sociology, for understanding social network dynamics and social influence; finally ethics, for understanding related issues about the nature of mind and the creation of emotional machines.

 2. Shift from syntax to semantics – enabled by the adoption of the bag-of-concepts model in stead of simply counting word co-occurrence frequencies in text.
 Working at concept level entails preserving the meaning carried by multi-word expressions such as cloud_computing, which represent ‘semantic atoms’ that should never be broken down into single words.
 In the bag-of-words model, for example, the concept cloud_computing would be split into computing and cloud, which may wrongly activate concepts related to the weather and, hence, compromise categorization accuracy.